 Final Checkpoints | Required | References | The Final Checkpoint is the endpoint within the logical sequence of a Supervised Entity.
 References Checkpoints related to the current |

-Transitions for Local Supervisions
+Transitions for Global Supervisions

-Under Local Supervision >
+Global Supervision >

 Transitions you can define transition paths between a Source Checkpoint and a Target Checkpoint.
 Transitions are then referenced in